Hakluyt & Company: Activities

 Hakluyt works for large corporations, and has close links with large oil firms.
 Peter Cazalet, former deputy chairman of BP, helped establish Hakluyt and Peter Holmes, former chairman of Shell, has been president of its foundation.

 Its London office compiles reports provided by its field operatives.

 In 2001, The Sunday Times reported that oil companies Shell and BP hired Hakluyt to collect information on the environmental group Greenpeace.

 In 2012, one of Hakluyt's operatives, Neil Heywood, was found dead in his Chongqing hotel room.
 Heywood had been close to the local Communist party representative, Bo Xilai, and his wife Gu Kailai.
 The event became an international incident which included the involvement of then-UK prime minister David Cameron.
 Gu was in due course convicted of murder and sentenced to death; her sentence was later commuted to 15 years imprisonment.

+Bloomberg reported that in 2022, Hakluyt advised about 40% of the world's high market value companies and over fifteen of the top twenty private equity firms.

 In 2023, Bloomberg reported that the British Labour Party had "brought in" Hakluyt to help it court the British business community by arranging meetings with prominent business figures.
 A spokesperson for Hakluyt stated that "we do not work for political parties,” while a Labour spokesperson declined to comment on the association.

 Since circa 2023, Hakluyt has been working with Thames Water on a forward strategy for the financially stricken company, including on avoiding renationalisation.
 A number of former government officials now working for Hakluyt worked on the project, reportedly including two former deputy chiefs of staff to prime ministers, a former private secretary and speechwriter to two chancellors, and Sir Oliver Robbins who later became the Foreign Office permanent undersecretary.
 Concern has been expressed that during the course of the project former Hakluyt managing partner Varun Chandra become the prime minister's business and investment adviser.